dixonge/vagabondians/posts/take-a-little-trip-with-me.md

 categories:
   - Mexico
 tags:
-  - mexico
+  - Mexico
-  - chiapas
+  - Chiapas
-  - palenque
+  - Palenque
 ---
 So our new traveling friend from Greece, Loretta, wanted to go to Palenque for a couple of days.
 I had had a hankering to go there too.
 Well, let's just go!
 Glenn did not really want to go, so we did a girls trip and had a blast!